An arithmetic Yau-Zaslow formula: The motivic Euler characteristic and related invariants

 \end{thm} A key ingredient in the proof of the above is Bittner's presentation of the ring of varieties, Theorem 3.1 of \cite{Bi}, which tells us that the underlying abelian group of $K_0(\mathrm{Var}_k)$ can be generated by smooth projective varieties, subject to only a smooth blow-up excision relation.
+In particular, the above theorem requires us to restrict to characteristic $0$.